FAQ

 What if I know I am having a C-section?

-What if my baby(ies) go to the NICU, what happens then?
+What if my baby(ies) go to the NICU?

 What is included in the birth photography package?